Oceaneering International: History

 On April 22, 2010, three Oceaneering ROV crews aboard the Oceaneering vessel Ocean Intervention III, the DOF ASA Skandi Neptune and the Boa International Boa Sub C began to map the seabed and assess the wreckage from the Deepwater Horizon oil spill.
 The crews reported "large amounts of oil that flowed out."
 Oceaneering ROV Technician Tyrone Benton was later called as a witness to provide information on the leaks associated with BOP stack investigation, but gave no reason why he later failed to appear in court.

 Petrobras, the biggest deepwater oilfield company in the world, placed the largest umbilical order in company history in 2012.

 As of 2012, eighty percent of Oceaneering's income has been derived from deepwater work.
 It is also the world's largest operator of ROVs.

-BAE Systems was contracted in October 2013 to build a Jones Act-compliant multi-service vessel to serve Oceaneering's "subsea intervention services in the ultra-deep waters of the Gulf of Mexico".
-Delivered in 2019.
+BAE Systems was contracted in October 2013 to build a Jones Act-compliant multi-service vessel to serve Oceaneering's "subsea intervention services in the ultra-deep waters of the Gulf of Mexico", which was delivered in 2019.

+In 2024, Oceaneering acquired Global Design Innovation Ltd., a UK-based provider of digital and software solutions.

+Oceaneering’s Brazilian subsidiary secured multiple four-year subsea robotics contracts worth about $180 million from Petrobras in 2025 to provide ROV services, tooling, and surveys for offshore projects in Brazil.